18 Jun How to help a child with dyslexia in the classroom

 This is not a hearing difficulty.
 It’s a processing difficulty.

-So what are some things we do to help kids in the classroom?
+What are some things we do to help a child with dyslexia in the classroom?

-The first thing we can do is to slow down how quickly we speak and pause between sentences.
+One of the best ways to help a student with dyslexia is to slow down when speaking and pause between sentences.
 We can speak more concisely, using less information.
 Condense down what we’re saying so that our explanations last no more than two to four minutes.

 Reduce the working memory load